qixils/minecraft-crowdcontrol/guides/fabric_one_click.md

    launcher.
 4. Once setup is done, you can click the **Open Profile Folder** button and copy any Fabric 1.19.3 mods you want to play with into the `mods` folder.
-5. Open the Minecraft Launcher, select the `Crowd Control 1.19` profile, press Play, and open a singleplayer world.
+5. Open the Minecraft Launcher, select the `fabric-loader` profile, press Play, and open a singleplayer world.
 6. Run the command `/account link <your twitch username>` to ensure you receive effects that viewers purchase for you.
 Example: `/account link jaku`